 Click Here for tab for La Bamba by Ritchie Valens

-While the original is considered just a Mexican folk song and is not actually credited to any specific artist (much like songs such as Happy Birthday), for everyone who has made their own rendition of the song the Richie Valens interpretation is by far the most popular.
-He converted it into a more accessible verse chorus verse structure and is generally the one people will reference when thinking of La Bamba.
+While the original is considered a Mexican folk song and is not actually credited to any specific artist (much like songs such as Happy Birthday), Richie Valens’ interpretation is by far the most popular.
+He converted it into a more accessible verse-chorus-verse structure and his is generally the version people will reference when thinking of La Bamba.

 Here you’ll just be using 3 easy chords which are C, F, and G, and if you are already familiar with G7 that can also be used.
 The progression moves quite quickly so let’s break down what you’ll be playing for each chord:

 C – DDU, F – DUD, G(7) – U-UD-U-UDU